avantec-iot/avantec-thingsboard/docs/intro/get-started.rst

 .. tip::

-   - This section applies to situations where there is no running instance of ThingBoard Server, or no Avantec HVAC device has been added to ThingBoard Server.
+   - This section applies when no Avantec HVAC device is added to the ThingBoard server.
    - If you add some Avantec HVAC devices to ThingsBoard Server again, please refer to the instructions of each device.
+      - :doc:`Add TA652FC-W to ThingsBoard </device/ta652fc-w/add-ta652fc-w-to-thingsboard>`
+      - :doc:`Add TA652FH-W to ThingsBoard </device/ta652fh-w/add-ta652fh-w-to-thingsboard>`

 Reprinted this article from `Getting Started with ThingsBoard`_, slightly modified.